sait-lab/devops/ssh.md

 ### SSH Components

-- OpenSSH is a freely available version of the Secure Shell (SSH) protocol family of tools. `ssh` command of OpenSSH is a connectivity tool for remote sign-in that uses the SSH protocol.
+- OpenSSH is a freely available version of the Secure Shell (SSH) protocol family of tools. `ssh` is a command you use to securely connect to other computers using the SSH protocol.
-- The OpenSSH server component, `sshd`, listens continuously for client connections from any of the client tools.
+- The OpenSSH server component, `sshd`, runs on a computer, waiting for other computers to connect to it securely.

 ### Authentication Methods